steeef/puppet-selinux/README.markdown

 # SELinux Puppet Module

-This module can set SELinux and deploy SELinux type enforcement files (.te) modules to running RHEL based system.
-Forked from jfryman, we added:
+This module can set SELinux and compile SELinux type enforcement files (.te) into modules deploying them to running RHEL based system.
+It allows you to keep .te files in text form in a repository, while allowing the system to compile and manage SELinux modules.

+This module features:
 - all enforcing/permissive/disabled switch covered
 - ability to select selinux module directory
 - a file context file (.fc) can be used with a type enforcement (.te) one
-- many bug fixes
+- error detection: it will not silently fails to compile or load a module
+- once loaded, it will not create a new catalog for each run
+- it will only try to load a module if loaded and source version are different.
+- module enable/disable (stay loaded)
+- cleanup if you remove your module
 - puppet lint compliant code
 - full spec testing

+SELinux boolean are not part of this module as there's a resource type (selboolean) that puppet provides.
+This module use the other SELinux resource type, selmodule to load the module.

 # Requirements
 - puppetlabs/stdlib >= 3.0.0